-- (i) Included in research and development expense is \$589,370 and \$1,009,490 for the three and nine months ended September 30, 2020 (three and nine months ended September 30, 2019 \$673,658 and \$1,037,621) paid to a company, Dalton Chemical Laboratories, Inc. operating as Dalton, that is related to a director (Peter Pekos).
+- (i) Included in research and development expense is \$238,357 for the three months ended March 31, 2020 (three months ended March 31, 2019 - \$162,310) paid to a company, Dalton Chemical Laboratories, Inc. operating as Dalton, that is related to a director (Peter Pekos).
 Mr. Pekos is also the President and CEO of Dalton.
-As at September 30, 2020, \$618,214 (December 31, 2019 \$76,784) was owed to this company and this amount was included in accounts payable and accrued liabilities and \$nil and \$35,040 (December 31, 2019 \$65,973 and \$35,040) was paid to this company and was included in prepaid expenses and inventory, respectively.
-Cardiol entered into an exclusive master services agreement with Dalton for the exclusive supply of pharmaceutical cannabidiol, and Cardiol has subcontracted the manufacturing of its drug product candidates to Dalton. - (ii) Included in administration is \$nil for the three and nine months ended September 30, 2020 (three and nine months ended September 30, 2019 \$60,000 and \$170,000) for corporate advisory services, paid to a company (Fission Creative Solutions Inc., formerly known as Punchcast Inc.) formerly related through a former director (Terry Lynch).
+As at March 31, 2020, \$107,270 (December 31, 2019 - \$76,784) was owed to this company and this amount was included in accounts payable and accrued liabilities and \$65,973 and \$35,040 (December 31, 2019 - \$65,973 and \$35,040) was paid to this company and was included in prepaid expenses and inventory, respectively.
+Cardiol entered into an exclusive master services agreement with Dalton for the exclusive supply of pharmaceutical cannabidiol, and Cardiol has subcontracted the manufacturing of its drug product candidates to Dalton. - (ii) Included in administration is \$nil for the three months ended March 31, 2020 (three months ended March 31, 2019 \$50,000) for corporate advisory services, paid to a company (Fission Creative Solutions Inc., formerly known as Punchcast Inc.) related to a former director (Terry Lynch).
 Fission Creative Solutions Inc. is controlled by a son of Terry Lynch.
-As at September 30, 2020, \$nil (December 31, 2019 \$20,000) is included in prepaid expenses.

-(b) Key management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Corporation directly or indirectly, including any Directors (executive and non-executive) of the Corporation.
+The Corporation has no ongoing contractual commitment with Fission Creative Solutions Inc. As at March 31, 2020, \$nil (December 31, 2019 \$20,000) is included in prepaid expenses. - (b) Key management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Corporation directly or indirectly, including any Directors (executive and non-executive) of the Corporation.
 Remuneration of Directors and key management personnel of the Corporation, except as noted in (a) above, was as follows: